 Section 459A of the Crimes Act (Vic) gives a police officer power to enter and search any place without warrant for the purpose of arrest where it is believed, on reasonable grounds, that a person may be found, who:

-- has committed a An indictable offence that has a penalty of imprisonment for five years or more. in Victoria;
+- has committed a serious indictable offence in Victoria;

 - has committed an offence elsewhere which, if committed in Victoria, would be a serious indictable offence;

 - is committing a serious indictable offence.